jonalm/jonalm.github.io/CV.md

 - Developed ML model to predict ship hull fouling based on noon report data, which matches the performance of numerically costly CFD based models, for clients in the maritime sector.
 - Deployed an application for real time visualization and KPI calculations of sensor data from a production process for a large manufacturer of sewing thread.
 - Successfully identified several causes of production failures at a chemical plant using Bayesian multilevel regression.
+- Created proof of concept of a virtual multi-flow meter for offshore oil and gas wells, combining physical insight with machine learning methods.

 ### Postdoc in Biostatistics at [NORMENT (CoE), UiO](https://www.med.uio.no/norment/english/)
 _June 2015 – Feb 2017_

 - Characterized geno-/phenotype mapping of mental disorders, focusing on polygenic effects.
 - Developed statistical methods to identify pleiotropic effects.
 - Work involved heavy lifting of big data containing DNA sequences and patient databases, and running analysis on UIO's high-performance computing facilities.